CostaMichailidis/Portable-Think-Tank/README.md

 First, build your **Think Tank**, your group of stellar thinkers or just a group of characters you fancy.
 Mine's got Aristotle, Lisa Simpson and Bugs Bunny in it.
 Then, make it **Portable**.
 Arrange their pictures on a collage and print it out or make it your desktop (or smartphone) background.
 If you're incredibly short on time or motivation just make a mental picture ; )

 Now, you can use your **Portable Think Tank** when you are in the **Idea Generation** stage of problem solving and you'd like to generate more ideas or more novel ideas.
-As your listing out ideas, just as, yourself, "What would **Bugs Bunny** do?"
+As your listing out ideas, just ask yourself, "What would **Bugs Bunny** do?"
 "What about Winnie the Pooh?" or whoever you have in your **Tank**.

 Lastly, feel free to add new members to your **Think Tank** or fire those that don't inspire anymore.